Corpus delicti: Misinterpretation

 The British serial killer John George Haigh destroyed the bodies of his victims with acid apparently because he thought that, in the absence of a corpse, murder could not be proven because there was no corpus delicti.
 Haigh had misinterpreted the Latin word corpus as a literal body rather than a figurative one.
 This had previously been the case, under Matthew Hale's Rule of "no body, no crime", but in the twentieth century, the law expanded to allow prosecution for murder solely on circumstantial evidence.

 The sovereign citizen movement often uses this term during routine traffic stops.
-Sovereign citizens believe that traffic infractions are not crimes, and thus can not be proven in a court of law.
+Sovereign citizens believe that traffic infractions are not crimes, and thus cannot be proven in a court of law.